jasonharmonica.com/Diminished Chromatic Harmonica

 Guide to Playing 12 Major Scales on the Dimi

-On the Dimi, each of eight Major scales have eight possible fingerings, and each of four Major scales have four possible fingerings.
+Eight major scales have eight possible fingerings, and four major scales have four possible fingerings.
 Cut through the confusion with this article on how to play 12 Major scales on the Dimi with only 3 four-note patterns.
-I simplify the playing of all the Major scales on the Diminished Layout Chromatic Harmonica by defining a primary fingering for each scale.

 Major Scale Fingerings on the Dimi